yakworks/hibernate-groovy/README.md

-make its easier to set the JsonType in Gorm mapping blocks. you will need to add the appropriate dependency to your project along with the . see https://github.com/vladmihalcea/hibernate-types
+make its easier to set the JsonType in Gorm mapping blocks. you will need to add the appropriate dependency to your project along with the . see https://github.com/vladmihalcea/hibernate-types if using json will also need to include the jackson libs.

 ## Developer Notes